Installing WHMCS using Installatron

 You'll need your license key in this section.
 View our separate article on obtaining your WHMCS license key.
 Enter (or copy and paste) your license key into the License Key box.WHMCS now includes an in-built updater - and we'd recommend this over Installatron which can lag behind in terms of receiving updates - we have a separate guide on setting up the WHMCS Updater which you should follow after your installation completes.

-WHMCS also includes various backup options, and we'd recommend setting up one of those post-install.
+WHMCS also includes various backup options, and we'd recommend setting up one of that post-install.
 These would be on top of any account backups that may be included with your hosting package.

 - Settings - you'll find a pre-entered Administrator Username & Administrator Password - you can change these if you wish.
 The Show Password and Generate [password] buttons can be used to show the password - it's highly recommended that you note it down and/or store it in a secure password vault.